 - Trouble getting started on tasks or trouble switching tasks

 - Difficulty managing work-life balance

 It's no doubt that working from home might feel overwhelming.
-But don’t despair - there are so many incredible benefits!
+But don’t despair - there are incredible benefits!

 - Fewer interruptions and distractions from bosses or coworkers